 Aftermath of the Belfast Blitz

-Much of north and west Belfast came under heavy bombing from the Luftwaffe.
+Much of North Belfast and West Belfast came under heavy bombing from the Luftwaffe.
 Casualties were higher than anticipated and mortuary services overwhelmed.
 The Town Clerk asked that people brought bodies to public baths across the city for holding and identification.

 The staff at the Falls Road baths drained the pool.
 One such attendant and warden was eighteen-year-old Joseph McCann.
 He remembered hearses arriving from early in the day with bodies in coffins on 16th April.